Of course, a good Spanish teacher is, most importantly, bilingual.

 Become A Spanish Professor: Other Paths to Think About

 Writing this article, we have reflected on two other ways of teaching Spanish language and culture that are a bit outside of the traditional bachelor’s-master’s path.

 Have you thought about becoming a Spanish researcher?

-And why not become a private Spanish teacher?
+And why not be a private Spanish teacher?

 Finally, if you’re interested, there is also the possibility of starting your own business and becoming a private Spanish tutor.

-Find out how tutors in the US set their rates...
+Find out how tutors in Australia set their rates...

-To do that, you will have the choose of becoming a private Spanish teacher as part of bigger company, or by creating your own company.
+To do that, you will have the choice of becoming a private Spanish teacher as part of a bigger company, or by creating your own company.
 Some Spanish teachers even combine the two.
 Each possibility has its own advantages and drawbacks.

 Good to know: although it’s not necessary to obtain any specific degrees to become a private tutor, you will need to be completely bilingual in Spanish and English.
-Also, obtaining a degree or a DELE certification is a good selling point that will allow you to more easily find clients as you try and find tutoring jobs London.
+Also, obtaining a DELE certification is a good selling point that will allow you to more easily find clients as you try and find tutoring jobs in Australia.

 Now you have all the information necessary to become a Spanish teacher.
 From elementary school to the university level, take some time to ask yourself what your preference is.
 Your Spanish lessons will differ depending on whether you’re addressing beginners who have never spoken a single word of Spanish, or intermediary students, or students with a mastery of the Spanish language.